charlie-barnes/gridref2vc-data-watson/README.md

               else
                 return "invalid input"
 ```
-It should be possible to traverse the hierachy and return a value for all valid Ordnance Survey grid references; otherwise an error indicates an invalid grid reference.
-The sea (where no vice-county exists but it is within the Ordnance Survey grid) is assigned a value of 0 in the data.
+It should be possible to traverse the hierachy and return a value for all valid grid references; otherwise an error indicates an invalid grid reference.
+The sea (where no vice-county exists but it is within the grid) is assigned a value of 0 in the data.

 For working example code on how to use the data, see https://github.com/charlie-barnes/gridref2vc-examples/

 For more information on vice-counties see https://en.wikipedia.org/wiki/Vice-county

-The data has been generated from the NBN vice-county boundaries and the dataset of Irish vice-counties produced by SK53 sourced from OpenStreetMap @ https://github.com/SK53/Irish-Vice-Counties.
-Contains public sector information licensed under the Open Government Licence v3.0.
+The data has been generated from the NBN vice-county boundaries (Contains public sector information licensed under the Open Government Licence v3.0.) and the dataset of Irish vice-counties produced by SK53 sourced from OpenStreetMap @ https://github.com/SK53/Irish-Vice-Counties.